Hookah / Shisha Tobacco Leaves - Make Your Own Shisha Tobacco

-This Organic Canadian Virginia Flue Cured leaf has a very light, bright yellow color, and arrives with a heavenly fresh, unmistakable aroma - bringing back memories of the tobacco leaf before the mainstream commercial usage of today.
+This Organic Canadian Virginia Flue Cured leaf has a yellow color, and arrives with a heavenly fresh, unmistakable aroma - bringing back memories of the tobacco leaf before the mainstream commercial usage of today.

 Limited Edition USA Virginia Flue Cured Tobacco is a smooth, full flavored tobacco leaf.
 This leaf arrives with your standard cigarette tobacco smell and produces a smoke similar to a Marlboro.
 We only bought a couple bales of this even though we had enough flue cured reserved.
 It just looked too nice to pass up!

 This purpose built tobacco shredding machine is built out of solid steel, and cuts to a 0.8mm strand thickness.
 Built with brass bushings designed to have increased resistance to wear, as well as adjustable stainless steel combs.
 This machine can operated manually, or automatically with the use of a 6mm socket.

 Our Sweet Brightleaf Virginia Flue Cured Tobacco is a smooth, slightly sweet tobacco leaf.
 The Brightleaf Flue Cured are some of the best Virginia tobaccos we've tried and they come carrying a wonderful flue cured aroma.